AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

 1. Choose to start from a **blank project** or select one of the pre-built templates, either provided by Adobe or custom templates created by your organization.
 Several templates are available, depending on the analysis or use case you have in mind.
 [Learn more](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/build-workspace-project/starter-projects.html) about the different template options available.

     In your Workspace project, panels, tables, visualizations, and components are accessed from the left rail.
-These are your project building blocks.
+They makeup building blocks for your project.

     * **[Components](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/components/analysis-workspace-components.html)** - Components are dimensions, metrics, segments, or date ranges, all of which can be combined in a Freeform table to start answering your business question.
 Be sure to familiarize yourself with each component type before diving into your analysis.
 Once you've mastered component terminology, you can begin dragging and dropping to build your analysis in a Freeform table.
     * **[Visualizations](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.html)** - Visualizations, such as a bar or line chart, are then added on top of the data to bring it to life visually.
 On the far left rail, select the middle Visualizations icon to see the full list of visualizations available.
     * **[Panels](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/panels/panels.html)** - A panel is a collection of tables and visualizations.
-You can access panels from the top left icon in the Workspace.
+You can access panels from the top-left icon in the Workspace.
 Panels are helpful when you want to organize your projects according to time periods, report suites, or analysis use cases.
 The following panel types are available in Analysis Workspace:

     ![Template Selection](assets/create-analytics-workspace/workspace-tools.png)

 ### Add data visualization with Analysis Workspace

-Next, build a table to create a visual representation of how users interact with Call to Action (CTA) buttons on the WKND Site home page.
+Next, build a table to create a visual representation of how users interact with `Call to Action (CTA)` buttons on the WKND Site home page.
 To build such a representation, let's use the data collected in the [Track clicked component with Adobe Analytics](./track-clicked-component.md).
 Below is a quick summary of data tracked for user interactions with the Call to Action buttons for the WKND Site.

 * `eVar5` -  `Page template`
 * `eVar6` - `Page Id`